DataDog/documentation/content/en/tracing/llm_observability/sdk_usage.md

 <br />Toggle to enable submitting data to LLM Observability.
 Should be set to `1` or `true`.

 `DD_LLMOBS_APP_NAME`: required - _string_
 <br />The name of your LLM application, service, or project, under which all traces and spans are grouped.
 This helps distinguish between different applications or experiments.
+To override this value for a given root span, see [Tracing multiple applications](#tracing-multiple-applications).

 `DD_LLMOBS_NO_APM`: optional - _integer or string_ - **default**: `false`
 <br />Only required if you are not a Datadog APM customer, in which case this should be set to `1` or `true`.